Meals and snacks couldn’t be any easier than this quick 3-ingredient Crockpot Buffalo Chicken Dip. It’s great for parties, BBQs, potlucks, and more!

 I like to add a little salt and pepper before serving, but this dip really doesn’t need anything else.
 So there you go; wow your friends at your next party with this simple but incredible crock-pot buffalo chicken dip, and if you need some other awesome healthy snack or party appetizer ideas, check out our 9 Easy Healthy Snacks roundup post for other amazing, easy recipes!

-- 1 C full fat (or 2%) plain Greek yogurt (or scant cup unsweetened plain coconut yogurt**)
+1 C full fat (or 2%) plain Greek yogurt (or scant cup unsweetened plain coconut yogurt**)

-- Shred chicken very thoroughly (use the meat claws discussed in post!) and mix well with any excess liquid.
+Shred chicken very very thoroughly (use the meat claws discussed in post!) and mix well with any excess liquid.